cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 ### Links within MkDocs generated content

-MkDocs will warn of any internal broken links, so it is important that links within the documentation are recognised as internal links.
+MkDocs will warn of any internal broken links, so it is important that links within the documentation are recognized as internal links.

 - a link starting with a protocol name, such as http or https, is an external link
 - a link starting with `/` is an external link.
 This is because MkDocs generated content can be embedded into another web application, so links can point outside of the MkDocs generated site but hosted on the same website